mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

 Submissions can be made by a project comprised of an individual or a team.
 A project can submit to either a single category or all competition catgories.

 **Category 1.
-Best Enterprise Applications**
+Best Enterprise Distributed Applications**

-   Juried competition to choose the best 3 enterprise applications built with the NEO Persistable Classes (NPC e-dApp) Platform on the NEO Blockchain.
+   Juried competition to choose the best 3 Enterprise Distributed Applications built with Microsoft Azure, Microsoft Visual Studio, C#, and the NEO Persistable Classes Platform on the NEO Blockchain.

    * Prizes will be awarded for first place, second place, and third place.